+70. The owner expects all members of staff to observe the following strict code of conduct:

+71. Behaviour.

-- 67. The Owner expects all members of staff to observe the following strict code of conduct: - 68.
-Behaviour. - a) Sapling staff are in a position of trust and influence as role models for the children in their care, and as such must demonstrate behaviour that sets a good example to all users of the Setting. - b) Saplings' staff also have a responsibility to maintain their reputation and the reputation of the Club during and outside working hours. - c) Staff are ambassadors for Saplings and the Owner expects them to conduct themselves professionally at all times - d) Staff should treat anyone attending the Club (colleagues, children, parents and visitors) courteously and with respect. - e) The Owner expects staff to value all the children as individuals and to comply with the Club's policy for inclusion and equal opportunities at all times. - f) Swearing and abusive behaviour are not tolerated from anyone at the Club.
+- a) Saplings' staff are in a position of trust and influence as role models for the children in their care, and as such must demonstrate behaviour that sets a good example to all users of the setting. - b) Saplings' staff also have a responsibility to maintain their reputation and the reputation of the Club inside and outside of working hours. - c) Staff are ambassadors for Saplings and the owner expects them to conduct themselves professionally at all times - d) Staff should treat anyone attending the Club (colleagues, children, parents and visitors) courteously and with respect. - e) The owner expects staff to value all the children as individuals and to comply with the Club's policy for inclusion and equal opportunities at all times. - f) Swearing and abusive behaviour are not tolerated from anyone at the Club.
 If any member of staff exhibits such behaviour they will be subject to the Club's disciplinary procedures.

-69. Dress code.
+72. Dress-code.

-- a) The clothing and footwear worn should be take into account the physical nature of the role as well as comfort, health and safety, and practicality. - b) Revealing or excessively tight clothing is not acceptable. - c) Whilst on duty, all staff should wear the approved Sapling hoodie and dark jeans or trousers at all times. - d) Long hair must be tied up during meal times.
+- a) Clothing and footwear should take into account the physical nature of the role as well as comfort, health and safety, and practicality. - b) Revealing or excessively tight clothing is not acceptable. - c) Whilst on duty, all staff should wear the approved Sapling hoodie and dark jeans or trousers at all times. - d) Long hair must be tied up during meal times. - e) Name badges must be worn and visible to parents.

-70. Confidentiality and social media.
+73. Confidentiality and social media.

-- a) Staff must not pass on any information about children attending the Club, or their Parents and families, to third parties without their permission.
-The only exception to this rule is information sharing with specific external agencies if there is a safeguarding issue. - b) Posting any material relating to the Club or its users on social media sites (unless expressly permitted by the Owner) is forbidden.
+a) Staff must not pass on any information about children attending the Club, or their parents and families, to third parties without their permission.
+The only exception to this rule is information sharing with specific external agencies if there is a safeguarding issue.
+Authority to share this information must be given by the owner.

+b) Posting any material relating to the Club or its users on social media sites (unless expressly permitted by the owner) is forbidden.
 Any staff who breach this rule will face disciplinary action.

-71. Use of mobile phones.
+74. Use of mobile phones.

-a) Sapling staff are encouraged not to bring personal mobile phones into the Setting.
-If a mobile phone is brought into the Setting, it must be kept in the locked cabinet and switched off during working hours.

-- b) If a member of staff needs to make an urgent personal call they can use the Club phone or make a personal call from their mobile in an area where there are no children present.
-Any use of club or personal mobile must be with the authority of the Manager. - c) If a member of staff has a family emergency or similar and needs to keep their mobile phone to hand, they must obtain prior permission from the Manager. - d) Staff must never use their personal mobile phones or cameras to take photographs at the Club during working hours or whilst children are on site.
+- a) Sapling staff are encouraged not to bring personal mobile phones into the Setting.
+If a mobile phone is brought into the setting, it must be kept in the locked cabinet in a locked box and switched off during working hours. - b) If a member of staff needs to make an urgent personal call, they can use the Club phone or make a personal call from their mobile in an area where there are no children present.
+Any use of club or personal mobile must be with the Manager's permission. - c) If a member of staff has a family emergency or similar and needs to keep their mobile phone to hand, they must obtain prior permission from the Manager. - d) Staff must never use their personal mobile phones or cameras to take photographs at the Club during working hours or whilst children are on site.
 Doing so will be considered gross misconduct and may result in instant dismissal.

-72. Smoking and alcohol consumption.
+75. Smoking and alcohol consumption.